rust-stuco/lectures/week6/slides.md

 ---

+# **Modules**

+---

 # Modules

-In Rust, *modules* are used to hierarchically split code into separate units.
+_Modules_ let us organize code within a crate for readability and easy reuse.

+* Modules are collections of _items_
-* A module is a collection of functions, structs, traits, etc
+    * Items are functions, structs, traits, etc.
-* Used to manage visibility (public/private)
+* Allows us to control the privacy of items
-* Mitigates name collisions
+* Mitigates namespace collisions
-* More explicit and flexible than importing files directly
+* Here is a [cheat sheet](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html) from the Rust Book!

 ---